-In determining the applicability of Mount Healthy to free speech cases, it is necessary to determine whether constitutionally protected conduct played a substantial role in the decision not to rehire.
-It is important that a management determination has been made to show, by a preponderance of evidence, it would have reached the same decision even in the absence of protected conduct by the teacher [10].
+In determining the applicability of Mount Healthy to free speech cases, it is necessary to determine if constitutionally protected conduct played a substantial role in the decision not to rehire.
+It is important that a management determination has been made to show, by a preponderance of evidence, it would have reached the same decision even in the absence of protected conduct by the teacher (Mount Healthy City School District Board of Education v Doyle, 429 U.S. @ p.
+274, 50 L. Ed 2d 471).
 The fact that Doyle did not have tenure meant that he could have been discharged for no reason whatever.
-However, Doyle could establish a claim for reinstatement as a nontenured teacher if the demise of his employment was caused by the exercise of his free speech rights [11].
+However, Doyle could establish a claim for reinstatement as a nontenured teacher if denied his employment if the demise of his employment was caused by the exercise of his free speech rights (Perry v Sindermann 408 U.S. @ p.
+593, 92 S. Ct.
+2694, 33 L. Ed.
+2d 570 [1972]).
 What is at issue here is that a borderline or marginal employee should not suffer an adverse employment consequence because of constitutionally protected conduct.
-But, by the same token, engaging in free speech should not prevent an employer from evaluating performance or making a negative rehiring decision [10].
+But, by the same token, engaging in free speech should not prevent an employer from evaluating performance or making a negative rehiring decision (Mount Healthy City Board of Education v Doyle 429, U.S. @ p.
+274, 287, 97 S. Ct.
+568, 50 L. Ed.
+2d, 471, 484 [1977]).

-This point is well-illustrated in Givhan v.
-Western Line Consolidated School District [12].
+This point is well illustrated in Givhan v Western Line Consolidated School District (439 U.S. @ p.
+410, 58 L. Ed.
+619, 99 S. Ct.
+693).
 A teacher's criticisms of the school district were characterized as insulting, hostile, loud, and arrogant.
 These were the primary reasons given for the failure to rehire.
-The district was unable to demonstrate that Givhan would have been rehired except for her criticisms.
-The district successfully argued the administrator had been subjected to a "captive audience . . . " speech by the appellant.
-However, the court found that having opened the door voluntarily to Givhan, the administrator lost his captive audience status.
-Further, although the district argued the adverse decision was justified, it did not prove such a decision would have been made, absent the protected speech.
-It thus failed to meet the burden of the "same decision anyway" defense [12, at 1315].
+The District was unable to demonstrate that Givhan would have been rehired except for her criticisms.
+The District successfully argued that the administrator had been subjected to a "captive audience . . ." speech by the Appellant.
+However, the Court found that having opened the door voluntarily to Givhan, the administrator lost his captive audience status.
+Further, although the District did argue that the adverse decision was justified, absent the protected speech, it did not prove it would have been made.
+It thus failed to meet the burden of the "same decision anyway" defense (Givhan 555 F.2d at 1315).

 Of particular concern to educators is the relationship between an individual's tenure status and that person's free speech rights.
 If the speech isn't substantially disruptive of the educational process, does the tenure status of the faculty member matter?
-In Perry v.
-Sindermann, it was determined that a teacher's nontenure status was "immaterial to his free speech claim . . ."
-[11, p.
-2698].
+In Perry v Sindermann 408 U.S. @ p.
+593, 92 S. Ct.
+2694, 22 L. Ed.
+2d 578 [1972], it was determined that a teacher's nontenure status was "immaterial to his free speech claim . ."
 Dismissal could not be based solely upon the exercise of one's protected speech rights.
-However, where a plaintiff has received his full due process rights, and the employer is able to meet the burden of the just cause standard, the termination would be upheld regardless of the tenure status [13].
-Here it was determined that the plaintiff had "flouted the authority of the music department director and assistant director but also had refused to meet his scheduled classes" [13, pp. 476-477].
+However, where a plaintiff has received his full due process rights, and the employer is able to meet the burden of the just cause standard, the termination would be upheld regardless of the tenure status (Smith v Kent State University 696 F.2d 476 [1983]).
+Here it was determined that the plaintiff had "flouted the authority of the music department director and assistant director but also had refused to meet his scheduled classes."
 It was further found that it was Smith, himself, whose actions were the underlying reason for his own suspension and subsequent termination.